 - Trousers: Cotton twill khakis, corduroys, or dress pants of any color.
 Jeans and cargo pants are not considered to be dress trousers.

 - Belt: Leather or club belt, or suspenders.

 - Shirt: Button-down Oxford dress shirt, which may be of any color, with a straight or spread collar.
 Shirts must be kept tucked in at all times.

 - Sweaters: A wool or cotton sweater or vest may be worn, provided they fit comfortably under the jacket.
 Sweatshirts, hoodies, and fleeces are not part of regular dress code.

 - Tie: Regular or bowtie, tightened up to the collar.

 - Shoes: Standard dress oxfords or loafers, or suede oxfords of any color.
 Oxfords must have laces and be kept tied.
-If a student weather boots or work shoes in inclement weather, students must change into regular dress shoes upon arriving at school.
+If a student wears boots or work shoes in inclement weather, they must change into regular dress shoes upon arriving at school.

 - Socks: Dark dress socks or colored argyles.
 White athletic socks or ankle socks are not considered dress code.